 Congratulations on getting to this moment!
-Your teen is heading off to college – and as nerve-wracking as that may be, it’s the ideal time to help them begin establishing credit.
-Talk about how late payments and over-limit fees can impact their credit scores and encourage them to build good credit habits right out of the gate.
+Your teen is heading off to college – and as nerve-wracking as that may be, it’s the ideal time to help them begin establishing credit, discuss how late payments and over-limit fees can impact their credit scores, and encourage them to build good credit habits right out of the gate.
 Then, when it comes time for them to rent an apartment, buy a car or even land their first professional job, they’ll have a head start on a good credit history that can open a lot of doors.

 Equip your teen to navigate the credit world, both on- and off-campus, by sending them off with these Credit 101 tips!

 - A credit score is a lot like a GPA – the higher the number, the better.
 And certain activities that may seem harmless can actually trash your credit scores.

 - DON’T apply for multiple credit cards at the same time.
 Every time you apply for a card, it triggers a credit inquiry.
 Having a slew of new inquiries hit your credit reports can hurt your scores and your ability to get future credit approval.